 Your party guest list might well include out-of-town friends and family you don’t see very often.
 Resist the urge to pack the day after with a full schedule of activities with them.
 You will feel like doing approximately NOTHING the day after your wildly successful soiree, so nothing is what you should plan.

 Gently tell your long-distance guests that they’re welcome to swing by if they want to clean up or bring you a cold drink while you lie in the hammock but that you will, alas, be unable to provide them with a guided walking tour of your town’s most popular attractions.
-Trust me one more time and believe me when I tell you that you’ll be a lot more likely enjoy what should be a special day for you, too, if you know you have a built-in recovery day waiting on the other side.
+Trust me again, and believe me when I tell you that you’ll be much more likely to enjoy what should be a special day for you if you know you have a built-in recovery day waiting on the other side.

 After my daughter’s party, when all the leftover meatballs had been stashed away, I asked my graduate how she felt.
-“I feel loved and happy,” she told me, without having to think about it.
+“I feel loved and happy,” she told me without thinking about it.
 At which point, I knew that whatever we’d missed, we’d hit the thing that mattered most.